-Prerequisites: CPCA 166 or DP 232
+Prerequisites: CPCA 170 or DP 232

 Students will review the prerequisites for networking application software such as multi-user and file-sharing attributes.
 Products involving databases, communications, spreadsheets and word processing will be discussed.
 Multi-user considerations for in-house program design will be addressed.
 A class project will involve sharing of physical resources, data files and application software.
-1 hr.
-8 min. lecture/lab wk.
+1 hr. lecture/wk.